DependableSystemsLab/TensorFI2/README.md

 ML models are made up of input data, weight matrices that are learned during training, and activation matrices that are computed from the weights and data.
 While TensorFI 1 targeted only the activation matrices for fault injection, TensorFI 2 is capable of injecting faults into both the weight and activation matrices.
 These are the two injection targets respectively.

 1. Injection into the *layer states* that hold the learned weights and biases is static and can be done before the inference runs.
-The methodology is further explained in [tests/layer-states](https://github.com/DependableSystemsLab/TensorFI2/tree/master/tests/layer-states) along with the relevant tests.
+The methodology is further explained in [experiments/layer-states](https://github.com/DependableSystemsLab/TensorFI2/tree/master/experiments/layer-states) along with the relevant experiments.

 2. Injection into the *layer outputs* that hold the activations or computations is dynamic and is done during the inference runs.
-The methodology is further explained in [tests/layer-outputs](https://github.com/DependableSystemsLab/TensorFI2/tree/master/tests/layer-outputs) along with the relevant tests.
+The methodology is further explained in [experiments/layer-outputs](https://github.com/DependableSystemsLab/TensorFI2/tree/master/experiments/layer-outputs) along with the relevant experiments.

 Both types of injection support single and multiple faults along with three types of faults - zeros, random value replacements and bit-flips.